lclem/lia/src/part1/Semantics.lagda.md

 We show that the simplification procedure preserves the meaning of the formula:

 ```
-simplify1-correct : ∀ φ →
+simplify1-sound : ∀ φ →
   ----------------
   simplify1 φ ⟺ φ

-simplify-correct : ∀ φ →
+simplify-sound : ∀ φ →
   ---------------
   simplify φ ⟺ φ
 ```

 !hide
 ~~~~
-The definition of !ref(simplify1-correct) is by a case analysis based on !ref(simplifyView).
+The definition of !ref(simplify1-sound) is by a case analysis based on !ref(simplifyView).
 The use of the `--rewriting` option triggers automatic Boolean rewrites in the background
 (such as `ff ∨𝔹 b ≡ b`; c.f.
 [Booleans](../../part0/Booleans)),
 which makes the proof straightforward.
 ~~~~
 ~~~~
 ```
-simplify1-correct φ ϱ
+simplify1-sound φ ϱ
   with simplifyView φ
 ... | ¬⊥ = refl
 ... | ¬⊤ = refl